usman-bashir/xrc/README.md

 - Url segment parameters, query parameters or static parameters
 - Easy setup and deploy
 - Azure ready
+- Any .NET class can be used as data provider
+- Extensible infrastructure
-- IoC friendly with Windsor Castle support
+- IoC friendly with native Windsor Castle support
 - TODO Caching
 - TODO Authentication